 At the beginning of any internship and prior to any clinical work the following trainings are essential:

-- Assessment and Diagnosis
+Assessment 101 and Diagnosis 101

-- It is essential as psychotherapists that we understand the basics of an initial assessment with clients.
+It is essential as psychotherapists that we understand the basics of an initial assessment with clients.
 In doing this we are better able to address the needs of the client.
 Through our initial assessment we also start to gather the information we might need to make an accurate diagnosis if it is needed.
 Since we work with Medicaid clients, they all must meet medical necessity to be seen for psychotherapy, because of this we need to be able to diagnosis them properly.
-With training on this and constant supervision we hope to provided a diagnosis that is helpful to our clients.
+With training on this and constant supervision we hope to provide a diagnosis that is helpful to our clients.

-- Thorough note taking is essential to this work.
+Thorough note taking is essential to this work.
 Through our training we will go over the importance of accurately tracking progress and the benefits to keeping up to date notes.
 Note taking helps us as therapists learn about our own process and is a way to reflect on our clinical work.
 This training will go into the details of how to complete Initial Assessments, Treatment Plans, and Progress Notes.
 Note taking will be an essential part of your work as an intern and supervision on notes will be provided throughout the internship.

 As an important piece of being therapists, we need to be able to address crisis situations appropriately.
 These situations come up in our individual sessions as well as phone calls.
-Although Whole Connection is not a crisis or intensive out patient situation, we still need to be able to work with crisis when it presents.
+Although Whole Connection is not a crisis or intensive outpatient situation, we still need to be able to work with crisis when it presents.
 Through this training interns will learn how to assess appropriately for suicidal ideation, homicidal ideation, and abuse and neglect.

 Phone Screens are an important part of the initial assessment.
 In these initial 15-20 minute phone conversations we gather information and try to understand what the potential client is going through.
 With the right information we are able to find the right therapist for the potential client or we might find that we need to refer them to another organization or a higher level of care.
 This training will help interns learn how to perform phone screens for potential clients so that they are best being served.